How can we help?

 Rest assured that we keep up the good fight by doing everything we can to give you the fastest possible internet.
 If you want lightning fast internet, visit our plans page here, check your address and see what flavour of Orcon Broadband is available at your house!

-Will you slow my connection down?Nope!
-We're all about providing fast, unthrottled broadband so we have no traffic management policy, even on our Unlimited plan.
+No. We're all about providing fast, unthrottled broadband so we have no traffic management policy.
 This means we won't slow your connection down unless there's an unexpected temporary outage, such as a denial of service attack.

 Interleaving increases stability and throughput on higher-speed ADSL services by rearranging data during transmission.
 This makes successful transmission more likely, particularly in the presence of "bursty" noise.